acvmn/NenOS/README.md

 echo LOOP
 run
 ```
 To exit the loop, press any key.
+If the current command is TIME, press &lt;ESC&gt;.

 ![alt Preview](preview.png)